|

 pain experienced by a hospice patient can be emotional, spiritual as

 well as physical.
-The patients and family members often find
+The patients and family members often find it

 helpful to speak with a Chaplain about the questions and anxiety